Furby: Furby Party Rockers

-Furby Boom
+Furby BOOM!

 In summer of 2013, about a year after the 2012 Furby came out, a new Furby was released with new different colors and new Personalities.
-It had new iOS and Android app, called Furby BOOM!, with many new features, the app was however later removed from mobile app stores.
+It had new iOS and Android app, called Furby BOOM!, with many new features.
+Like the app for the 2012 Furby, the Furby BOOM! app was also later removed from mobile app stores.

 Furblings (toy version)

-In June 2014, a toy version of the Furblings from the Furby BOOM! app was released along with a golden limited time one.
-It can communicate with Furby Booms, and can be used with the app.
+In June 2014, a toy version of the Furblings from the Furby BOOM! app was released with a golden limited time coloring.
+It can communicate with Furby Booms and with the app.

 Furby Boom Crystal

-The release for Christmas 2014 was called the Furby Boom Crystal series, with a redesign of the ears, face and feet and new bright neon fur.
+The release for Christmas 2014 was called the Furby Boom Crystal series, with a redesign of the ears, face and feet, and new bright neon fur.
 The iOS and Android apps were also redesigned.

 Furby Boom Crystal Furblings

 In early 2015, a toy version of the Furby Boom Crystal Furblings from the app was released.
 Like the other Furblings, it can communicate with Furby Boom Crystals, and be used with the app.